Cumulo-pro/xrplevmTools/monitoring/metrics.md

 ---

-## NETWORK USAGE
+## NETWORK BYTES RECEIVED
 ### Metric: `process_network_receive_bytes_total`

 **Description:**
-Indicates the total number of bytes received by the process over the network.
+Indicates the **total number of bytes received** by the process over the network.
+This metric helps track inbound network traffic and assess data consumption.

 **Example Value:**
 - `8.88 TB` (`8.888071873671e+12` bytes).

+**Interpretation:**
+- **Higher values** indicate significant inbound data transfer.
+- **Sudden spikes** may suggest increased network activity or potential traffic surges.
+- **Consistently low values** could indicate connectivity issues or underutilization of the node.

+---

+## NETWORK BYTES TRANSMITTED
 ### Metric: `process_network_transmit_bytes_total`

 **Description:**
-Indicates the total number of bytes sent by the process over the network.
+Indicates the **total number of bytes sent** by the process over the network.
+This metric helps monitor outbound traffic and detect anomalies in data transmission.

 **Example Value:**
 - `2.83 TB` (`2.83214477635e+12` bytes).

+**Interpretation:**
+- **High values** suggest substantial outbound communication, which may be normal for validators or full nodes.
+- **Sudden increases** may indicate excessive message broadcasting or potential DDoS activity.
+- **Very low values** might point to inefficient node participation in the network.

 ---